Academy Award for Best Picture: Sequel nominations and winners

 Ten films that were presented as direct sequels have been nominated for Best Picture: The Bells of St. Mary's (1945; the sequel to the 1944 winner, Going My Way), The Godfather Part II (1974), The Godfather Part III (1990), The Lord of the Rings: The Two Towers (2002), The Lord of the Rings: The Return of the King (2003), Toy Story 3 (2010), Mad Max: Fury Road (2015), Avatar: The Way of Water (2022), Top Gun: Maverick (2022), and Dune: Part Two (2024).

 Toy Story 3, Mad Max: Fury Road, and Top Gun: Maverick are the only sequels to be nominated without any predecessors being nominated.
 The Godfather Part II and The Lord of the Rings: The Return of the King are the only sequels to have won the award, and their respective trilogies are the only series to have three films nominated.
 The Godfather series is the only film series with multiple Best Picture winners, with the first film winning the award for 1972 and the second film winning the award for 1974.

 Another nominee, Broadway Melody of 1936, was a follow-up of sorts to previous winner The Broadway Melody, but beyond the title and some music, the two films have mutually independent stories.
-The Silence of the Lambs was adapted from the sequel novel to Red Dragon.
-The latter had been adapted for film as Manhunter by a different studio, and the two films have different casts and creative teams and were not presented as a series.
+The Silence of the Lambs was adapted from the sequel novel to Red Dragon, which had been adapted for film as Manhunter by a different studio, but the two films have different casts and creative teams and were not presented as a series; an adaptation of Red Dragon in the same continuity as The Silence of the Lambs was later produced.
 Conversely, 2024's Wicked uses iconography and characters who appeared in 1939's The Wizard of Oz and other Oz films, but is not a direct prequel to any film.

 The Lion in Winter features Peter O'Toole as King Henry II, a role he had played previously in the film Becket, but The Lion in Winter is not a sequel to Becket.
 Similarly, The Queen features Michael Sheen as Tony Blair, a role he had played previously in the television film The Deal.
 Christine Langan, producer of both productions, described The Queen as not being a direct sequel, only that it reunited the same creative team.

 Clint Eastwood's Letters from Iwo Jima was a companion piece to his film Flags of Our Fathers that was released earlier the same year.
 These two films depict the same battle from the different viewpoints of Japanese and United States military forces; the two films were shot back-to-back.

 In addition, Black Panther is a continuation of the events that occurred in Captain America: Civil War and the Marvel Cinematic Universe.